EliJR/CompilersEnergyConsumption/empirical-results/README.md

 ## Empirical Results Folder

 The empirical results folder includes all the information on the analysis of the energy consumption of the software.
 The basic terminology used is as follows:
-- An entity class corresponds to a programming language.
+- An entity class corresponds to a PLT.
-- The test case is an algorithm implemented in a determined programming language.
+- The test case is an algorithm implemented in a determined PLT.
 - Measurement is each of the executions of a testcase.

 It is structured as follows: